APISENSE/docs/en/1.0.0/guide/bee/index.md

 How to use it ?
 ---------------

-As any other application you can download it from your PlayStore for Android or AppStore for iOS.
+As any other application you can (soon) download it from your PlayStore for Android or AppStore for iOS.
 Install it, create an account and start contributing.

 Example
 -------